For additional information on the gradute school please refer to UNC Charlotte Graduate School.

 - Master of Fire Protection and Administration

-- Master of Applied Energy and Electromechanical Systems
+- Master of Science in Applied Energy and Electromechanical Systems

 The college offers doctoral studies in the pursuit of Ph.D. degrees in electrical engineering and mechanical engineering.
 The university also offers an interdisciplinary Ph.D in Infrastructure and Environmental Systems , a program that is attractive to many civil engineers.
 Students acquire a breadth of knowledge in their core discipline and a depth of knowledge in a chosen research specialty.